AidenAR/AidenAR/README.md

 ### Hi there.
 I'm Aiden 👋

-I'm a 3B Computer Science student 💻 at the University of Waterloo 🇨🇦, originally from Trinidad and Tobago 🇹🇹, specializing in Data Science 👨‍💻 and Artificial Intelligence 🤖.
+I'm a 4A Computer Science student 💻 at the University of Waterloo 🇨🇦, originally from Trinidad and Tobago 🇹🇹, specializing in Data Science 👨‍💻 and Artificial Intelligence 🤖.

 Always on the lookout for new opportunities in Software Eng, Data & Product!

+1. Current Software Engineering Intern @ Conduit Commerce 🛠️.
-1. Prev Data Scientist @ Onlia Insurance 🏠,
+2. Prev Data Scientist @ Onlia Insurance 🏠,
-2. Prev Data Analyst @ UW Data Science Club 📊.
+3. Prev Data Analyst @ UW Data Science Club 📊.
-3. Prev Automation Engineer at Planworth 📜,
+4. Prev Automation Engineer at Planworth 📜,
-4. Prev Wifi-Software Engineering Intern @ Ford 🏎️.
+5. Prev Wifi-Software Engineering Intern @ Ford 🏎️.

 ![Your GitHub stats](https://github-readme-stats.vercel.app/api/top-langs/?username=AidenAR)